 Jallianwala Bagh, a public garden at Amritsar established after Indian independence, to commemorate the ‘Jallianwala Bagh Massacre’ of 1919, is of prime national importance.

-What is Waugh Border Ceremony or Beating Retreat Border Ceremony in Punjab?
+Waugh Border Ceremony or Beating Retreat Border Ceremony at Punjab Border

 The Wagah border with Pakistan, the only road border crossing between India and Pakistan, is in Punjab.
 This border village serves as a link between India and Pakistan.